-The water source will be from a 3,600 gallon cistern will be located ~67 ft. north of the residence.
-The cistern should have a dry hydrant connection with a 6 inch NH thread connection and cap (note that a 2 1⁄2" adapter may be needed, depending on your fire protection district).
-The residence will be making a donation to the community fire cistern.
+The water source will be from a 1,800 gallon individual cistern.
+The cistern will be located a minimum of 50 feet from the front of the house and no further than 150 ft from the rear of the structure.
+The cistern will have a dry hydrant connection with a 6 inch NH threaded connection and cap (note that a 2-1/2" adaptor may be needed, depending upon the requirements of your fire protection district).
+Alternatively, a contribution may be made to the fire protection district community cistern fund (if available).
 Contact the Allenspark Fire Protection District (303-747-2586) for more information and specific details.